 There are up to 5000 Magento extensions available in its Marketplace which are either paid or free.
 The developers of these plugins vary in skill-sets, which may result in poorly coded extensions that will slow down your system.
-To further enhance Magento backend optimization, retailers should browse through reviews and comments to make sure of its quality before installing any extension to your stores.
+To further enhance Magento backend optimization, retailers should browse through reviews and comments to ensure its quality before installing any extensions to your stores.
 It is highly recommended for merchants to upgrade the extensions to their latest version as most developers would release fixes based on reviews received.

 Furthermore, retailers might forget to reload their caching.
 Caching is something that helps load web pages faster by reducing the request time to the server.
 Enabling caching once in a while will definitely help with your site performance.

 Optimize Server And System Requirements

 These two are considered the most important factors for Magento backend optimization.
 Because Magento is a robust and powerful store, instead of shared hosting, users should host their Magento store on a dedicated server or VPS hosting.

 It is highly recommended for users to choose a server in their own country.
 Some people might not notice this but the default setting to host the server is usually in the U.S. Having your server so far away will result in increased delays on your store as information has to bounce backwards and forwards overseas.
 If there isn’t a server available in your country, get one as close as possible!